Augustina-123osorade/js-insta/README.md

 - After completing their tasks, members merge their feature branches into their group’s main branch.
 - Once group projects are completed, team leads collaborate to merge both `group1-main` and `group2-main` into the final main/master branch.

----

-## 📌 Note on Group-1 Contribution

-You may notice that not all six Group-1 members appear in the commit history.
-This is because the team followed a different collaboration method from Group-2  members.
-Here's a breakdown of their approach:

-- Group-1 employed **pair programming** as their primary collaboration method.
-- All group members particiated in **collaborative video calls** where they discussed, wrote and reviewed code in real time.
-- A **designated team member (`@Git-Angel`)** was responsible for pushing the code to Group-1 branch.
-- This strategy allowed the group to work **closely and efficiently**, even though the commit logs show contribution from only one account.

-> This note serves to clarify that all Group-1 members were actively involved in the transition of the project from HTML & CSS to JavaScript.

----

 ## 🤝 Git Contribution Process & Quality Assurance